couchbaselabs/docs-ng/content/couchbase-sdk-java-1.4/getting-started.markdown

 ## Reading Documents

-With Couchbase Server 2.0, you have two ways of fetching your documents: either by the unique key through the `get` method, or through Views.
+With Couchbase Server 2.0 and later, you have two ways of fetching your documents: either by the unique key through the `get` method, or through Views.
 Because Views are more complex we will discuss them later in this guide.
 In the meantime, we show `get` first: